Is there an example of how a reverse mortgage works?

 (Starting at $200,000)

-There is never a payment due with a reverse mortgage, but there is never a prepayment penalty either.
+There is never a payment due with a reverse mortgage, but there is never a prepayment penalty.
 Borrowers who do not wish to see their balance grow solely due to the accumulation of interest can make payments of any amount at any time.

 Borrowers have complete control.
-They can allow their balance to grow, they can keep it level by paying any interest due or they can reduce it by paying more than the accruing interest – but they don’t have do anything but live in the home as their primary residence, pay the taxes and insurance along with any other assessments and maintain the home.
+They can allow their balance to grow, they can keep it level by paying any interest due, or they can reduce it by paying more than the accruing interest – but they don’t have to do anything but live in the home as their primary residence, pay the taxes and insurance along with any other assessments and maintain the home.

 Effects on Family Members

-As I started out by saying, the loan uses certain known factors to determine benefits.
-Therefore, the reverse mortgage does not allow assumption of the loan by new borrowers or the addition of new spouses, etc. after the loan has closed that would skew all the loan assumptions.
+As I said, the loan uses certain known factors to determine benefits.
+Therefore, the reverse mortgage does not allow the assumption of the loan by new borrowers or the addition of new spouses after the loan has closed, which would skew all the loan assumptions.

 If the senior homeowner feels that some assistance is necessary, but family members do not want to see their inheritance lowered, perhaps family members can all pool together and create a family reverse mortgage of their own whereby the family members provide for the seniors’ needs and then are repaid with the selling of the home.

-Otherwise, the reverse mortgage allows senior homeowners the freedom to age in place or to buy a home that better suits their needs without having to rely on family members when their income and/or savings would not otherwise permit or without requiring them to utilize all their savings to do so.
+Otherwise, the reverse mortgage allows senior homeowners the freedom to age in place or buy a home that better suits their needs without having to rely on family members when their income and savings would not otherwise permit or without requiring them to utilize all their savings.